CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### STORING CARDS

-During your organization phase, you may _store_ any of your items that are at a Darkhaven site.
+During your organization phase, you may _store_ any of your items that are at a Haven site.
 The controlling character must make a corruption check before an item can be stored.

 A stored item is placed in your _marshalling point pile_ and counts for marshalling points.
 Once an item is stored it may not be unstored and brought back into play. _The One Ring_ may never be stored.

-Some items and resource cards state that they can be stored when at a specific site (e.g., the _Seize Prisoners_ card can be stored at a Darkhaven)—other cards may not be stored.
+Some items and resource cards state that they can be stored when at a specific site (e.g., the _Seize Prisoners_ card can be stored at a Haven)—other cards may not be stored.
 Such an item or resource card is still placed in the marshalling point pile and cannot be brought back into play.

 > {: .note }
 > > **Note:** If you store a gold ring, it is automatically tested (see [page 44]()).